-Prior to evaluating the effects of a potential breach of Ice Harbor Dam by the 2020 CRSO EIS, BPA had identified the need for a transmission reinforcement project just beyond the 10-year planning horizon to maintain reliable load service to the Tri-Cities area.
+The 2020 CRSO EIS identified that prior to evaluating the effects of a potential breach of Ice Harbor Dam BPA had identified the need for a transmission reinforcement project just beyond the 10-year planning horizon to maintain reliable load service to the Tri-Cities area.
 The base need for the project would arise independent of removal of the generation at Ice Harbor.
 The timing of the reinforcement, however, is very dependent upon when Ice Harbor generation might be removed.
 The scope of the likely reinforcement would include a new substation, a new 20-mile-long transmission line, and the expansion of an existing substation near the Tri-Cities.
-The reinforcement project would cost approximately \$109 millionAR in direct costs to construct.
-Additionally, the 2020 CRSO EIS identified the cost for upgrading and adding additional transmission to accommodate the additional replacement resources at \$167 millionCJ, bringing the total cost of the project to \$276 million; these transmission and reinforcement costs are included above in the annualized replacement costs for the CRSO EIS Zero-Carbon and Conventional Energy potfolios.
-70 The 2022 Energy Strategies study did not identify the need for substantive, additional transmission capacity or other system upgrades, for their optimized alternative for replacement; the study also did not include grid connection costs, which the authors expect to be small.
-The study also did not include costs of demand response or power purchases.
+The reinforcement project would cost approximately \$109 million^{AR} in direct costs to construct.
+Additionally, the 2020 CRSO EIS identified the cost for upgrading and adding additional transmission to accommodate the additional replacement resources at \$167 million^{CJ}, bringing the total cost of the project to \$276 million; these transmission and reinforcement costs are included above in the annualized replacement costs for the CRSO EIS Zero-Carbon and Conventional Energy portfolios.
+108